IMM9O/css-masterclass-curriculum/README.md

 ### **CSS Frameworks**

-In this area you can pick up any framework you want, but i will list here the most famous one.
+In this area, you can pick up any framework you want, but I will list here the most famous one.

 #### 📖 Contents